 I’ve been in the position so many times that our morning routine got crazy, I barely had time to get the kids out the door and then realized halfway through the day that I didn’t put out any meat to defrost for dinner.
 Aahhhhh!
+Am I the only one here?
 Can you relate?

 Enter Instant Pot

 The Instant Pot is a genius kitchen gadget that combines pressure cooking and slow cooking goodness into one finely tuned machine.
 It seems a bit overwhelming at first if you are not familiar with pressure cooking but after a few uses, I felt like a pro.
 The whole idea of being able to prepare one meal, in one pot with one mess is AWESOME (can you hear me cheering?).
 I can saute ground beef in it, then dump in other ingredients and…boom…chili in 15 minutes or less.

 One of the main reasons I bought the Instant Pot were the claims I read about being able to make perfect hard-boiled eggs in 7 minutes that were easy to peel.

 After making them hundreds of times by now, I can guarantee those claims are spot on.
 The eggs peel so effortlessly, I can leave the peeling to the kids.

 I love hard boiled eggs as a snack or quick morning go-to.
 I love them especially as a lunchtime favorite, Egg Salad.
 I remember growing up with my Mom’s version of Egg Salad and it was always a weekend lunch I looked forward to.
 I am inspired by hers to share my version with a focus on quality ingredients, taste and also great macronutrient values.